 - Build multiple activities at each step

-Many times we see a donor journeys mapped out like this:
+Many times we see a donor journey mapped out like this:

 - Awareness – they see us on the news